josephsenior/Grinta-Agent/microagents/add_repo_inst.md

 agent: CodeActAgent
 ---

-This repository contains the code for OpenHands, an automated AI software engineer.
-It has a Python backend (in the `openhands` directory) and React frontend (in the `frontend` directory).
+This repository contains the code for Forge, an automated AI software engineer.
+It has a Python backend (in the `Forge` directory) and React frontend (in the `frontend` directory).

 ## General Setup: